Simple versus Optimal Contracts: Introduction

 \paragraph{(Non)relation to signaling.} Since one of the main features of the principal-agent model is the information asymmetry regarding the chosen action (the agent knows while the principal is oblivious), and due to the ``principal'' and ``agent'' terminology, on a superficial level contract theory may seem closely related to signaling \cite{Spence73,MaskinTirole90,MaskinTirole92}.
-This is not the case, and the relationship is no closer than that between auction theory (screening) and signaling.
+This is not the case, and the relationship is no closer than that between auction theory and signaling.
 As \citet{Dughmi17} explains, the heart of signaling is in creating the right information structure, whereas the heart of contract design is in setting the right payment scheme. \footnote{``There are two primary ways of influencing the behavior of self-interested agents: by providing incentives, or by influencing beliefs.
 The former is the domain of traditional mechanism design, and involves the promise of tangible rewards such as [...] money.
 The latter [...] involves the selective provision of payoff-relevant information to agents through strategic communication'' \cite[p.~1]{Dughmi17}.} Put differently, in signaling, it is the more-informed party that faces an economic design problem; in hidden-action contract theory, it is the less-informed party (i.e., the principal).
 For more on signaling from a computational perspective the reader is referred to \cite{Emek-et-al-14,MiltersenSheffet12,Dughmi-et-al14}.

-\itnote{ \paragraph{Concurrent work on algorithmic delegation.} \pdnote{Two recent papers \cite{KhodabakhshPT18,KleinbergK18}} study algorithmic aspects of another loosely related but distinct problem called \emph{optimal delegation} \cite{ArmstrongV10}.
+\itnote{ \paragraph{Concurrent work on principal-agent settings with no money.} Two recent papers \cite{KhodabakhshPT18,KleinbergK18}} study algorithmic aspects of another loosely related but distinct problem called \emph{optimal delegation} \cite{ArmstrongV10}.
 In this problem, a principal has to search for and decide upon a solution, and wishes to delegate the search to an agent with misaligned incentives regarding which solution to choose.
-Crucially, there are \emph{no monetary transfers}, making the problem very different from contract design. }
+Crucially, there are \emph{no monetary transfers}, making the problem quite different from ours.
+A third recent paper \cite{KR18} studies a principal and agent setting where the agent has a ``budget'' of effort to spread across different actions (rather than a cost per level of effort), and any effort spent within the budget does not lower the agent's utility.
+There are again no monetary transfers from the principal to the agent, and the principal incentivizes the agent by mapping his outcomes to academic grades or other classifications.

-\section{\pdnote{The Hidden Action Principal-Agent Model}}
+\section{The Hidden Action Principal-Agent Model}